bornfight/aardvark/README.md

  - actionHandler

 create function parameters (pick one):
- - model object and includeNames or
+ - model object and includeNames:
+     - model is connected to actionHandler's entity
+     - includeNames determine the recognition of model's relationships.
+It is used with dot notation for nested relationships.
+E.g. includeNames=["car.owner.document"]

+ or
  - rawData object